metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_admission_check_v1beta1_manifest.md

 Required:

-- `controller_name` (String) controllerName is name of the controller which will actually perform the checks.
-This is the name with which controller identifies with, not necessarily a K8S Pod or Deployment name.
+- `controller_name` (String) controllerName is name of the controller which will actually performthe checks.
+This is the name with which controller identifies with,not necessarily a K8S Pod or Deployment name.
 Cannot be empty.

 Optional:

 - `parameters` (Attributes) Parameters identifies the resource providing additional check parameters. (see [below for nested schema](#nestedatt--spec--parameters))
-- `retry_delay_minutes` (Number) RetryDelayMinutes specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
-After that the check state goes to 'Unknown'.
-The default is 15 min.
+- `retry_delay_minutes` (Number) RetryDelayMinutes specifies how long to keep the workload suspendedafter a failed check (after it transitioned to False).After that the check state goes to 'Unknown'.The default is 15 min.

 <a id="nestedatt--spec--parameters"></a>
 ### Nested Schema for `spec.parameters`